 Operating within BigCommerce’s flexible system, Guidance put a number of features in place that were foreign to the BigCommerce platform and to all of the apps in the BigCommerce app store.
 Because of the specific operational needs of CareerStep, Guidance collaborated and worked diligently with the company to develop a custom bundling feature where their offered courses were represented by a set of distinct products and then sold as that bundle.

-Guidance went further to ensure that CareerStep was able to continually meet all of the federal regulatory requirements of a business operating within the e-learning field.
 With the overall objective of ensuring all stakeholders are in accordance with the learning content that can be used across different platforms, Guidance utilized the SaaS platform to ensure all of the documents are available through e-delivery and e-signature CareerStep users.

-The outcome resulted in Guidance delivering a customized headless commerce e-learning solution powered by WordPress and BigCommerce with the ability to handle intricate bundling with a custom-cart in addition to a new rating and review feature for students using CareerStep.
-Completed within a 3 month period, this solution provided CareerStep with the ecommerce resources needed to be able to complete transactions more efficiently.
+The outcome resulted in Guidance delivering a customized headless commerce e-learning solution powered by WordPress and BigCommerce with the ability to handle intricate bundling with a custom cart in addition to a new rating and review feature for students using CareerStep.
+Completed within a 3-month period, this solution provided CareerStep with the ecommerce resources needed to be able to complete transactions more efficiently.

-If you want to learn more about this project, visit our Career Step Case study.
+To learn more about this project, visit our Career Step Case study.